St0rmBr3w/foundry-oft-composer/README.md

 - Check if options are properly encoded

 **Nonce issues**
+- Use `BatchedWireOApp` instead of `WireOApp`
-- Use `--slow` flag for multi-chain operations
+- Use `--multi` flag for multi-chain operations
 - Or use `runSourceOnly` / `runDestinationOnly` functions
 - Wait for transactions to confirm between chains

+**"vm.envOr not unique"**
+- Use `--via-ir` flag for compilation
+- This is a known issue with some Foundry versions

+**"Stack too deep"**
+- Use `--via-ir` flag for compilation
+- This resolves stack depth issues in complex scripts

 For more help, see the [LayerZero Troubleshooting Guide](https://docs.layerzero.network/v2/developers/evm/troubleshooting/debugging-messages).